-- You must try to avoid any conflicts of interest.
+- You must try to avoid conflicts of interest.

-- As a director, you must not accept any benefits from third parties.
+- As a director, you mustn’t accept any benefits from third parties.

-- You must declare interests in any proposed transactions and arrangements with your company.
+- You must declare an interest in any proposed transaction or arrangement with your company.

 The Memorandum of Association provides certain data.
 This document contains the details of a director’s rights, duties, and power, as authorised by the shareholders under the provisions of the Companies Act.

-The Companies Act 2006 director duties (UK) -the general duties
+The Companies Act 2006 –director duties and the general duties

 Some general duties also apply, and they’re part of the UK director responsibilities and duties of a director (UK).
-These director duties cover a wide area, and these are:
+Indeed, the duties cover a wide area and include:

 - Make decisions for the good of the company and its owners are duties of a company director (UK).
-In addition, a director’s decision-making will also need to bear in mind the interests of any creditors.
+In addition, a director’s decision-making also needs to bear in mind the interests of any creditors.

 - Part of a directors’ responsibilities (UK) is to keep an eye on the financial position of the business.